-- Remind students that to win this election you must get 'more than half' the total votes.
+- Remind students that to win this election a candidate must get 'more than half the total votes'.
 We call this the 'absolute majority', and mathematically this is 50% +1 of the total formal votes.
-It might happen that 50% of your total votes has a decimal (if an odd number) so rather than '+ 1' you just need to '+ 0.5' to get 'more than half'.
+It might happen that 50% of your total votes has a decimal (if an odd number) so rather than '+ 1' you just need to '+ 0.5' to get 'more than half.'
 For example, if 31 students voted, the absolute majority would be 31 divided by 2 = 15.5, then to get 'more than half' this becomes 16.
-(Because you cannot have half a vote). - Sort ballot papers \rightarrow look at number 1 votes and place onto sorting cards accordingly. - Count each pile and record these results in the table as the primary count.
-If one of the candidates gets the absolute majority (50%+1 number) declare that one the winner. - If no one gets the absolute majority, ask students which candidate got the smallest amount of number 1s? - This candidate will be 'excluded' from the count, so take that pile of ballot papers ONLY this pile and distribute these according to the number 2 votes, making a second pile under each of the remaining piles.
-E.g. if the ICT upgrade got the smallest amount of number 1s, take the ballot papers with number 1 for ICT upgrade, turn over the ICT upgrade sorting card, put ballot papers on remaining sorting cards according to the number 2 vote.
+(Because you cannot have half a vote). - Sort ballot papers $\rightarrow$ look at number 1 votes and place onto sorting cards accordingly. - Count each pile and record these results in the table as the primary count.
+If one of the candidate gets the absolute majority (50%+1 number) declare that one the winner. - If no candidate gets the absolute majority, ask students which candidate got the smallest amount of number 1s? - This candidate will be 'excluded' from the count, so take that pile ONLY and distribute that candidate's ballot papers according to the number 2 votes.
+Make a second pile under each of the remaining piles.
+E.g. if Mr People got the smallest amount of number 1s, take the ballot papers with number 1 for Mr People, turn over Mr People's sorting card, put ballot papers on remaining sorting cards according to number 2 votes.
 Make this a separate pile to the primary count.
-See provided Sample Results Table below. - Record results and add up sub-total (make one pile on each sorting card now).
+See sample table. - Record results and add up the sub-totals (you can make one pile on each sorting card now).
 Is there a winner yet (i.e. has anyone reached the absolute majority amount)? - If not, repeat the process.
-Exclude or take out the candidate with the lowest number of votes so far.
-Turn over that sorting card.
+Exclude the candidate with the lowest number of votes so far.
+Take their ballot papers and turn over that sorting card.
 Distribute these ballot papers according to the number 2 votes first.
-If the number 2 vote is unavailable (it's been taken out already) look at the number 3 vote.
-ALWAYS look at the number 2s first.
+If the number 2 vote is unavailable (it's been taken out already) look at number 3 vote.
+ALWAYS look at number 2 first.
 Add up the totals. - This should result in a winner.
-See sample results table below.